antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 We felt for some features that opportunity loss was too high, so we did unnatural acts to standardize APIs that weren't shipped yet (such as `IAsyncEnumerable<T>`).
-Doing this for all BCL APIs was simply too expensive, which is why quite a few features still missed the .NET Standard 2.1 train (such as the new hardware intrinsics).
+Doing this for all features was simply too expensive, which is why quite a few of them still missed the .NET Standard 2.1 train (such as the new hardware intrinsics).

 But what if there was a single code base?
 And what if that code base would have